 China under Mao adopted Stalin’s model of rapid industrialisation based on intense exploitation, and was never genuinely socialist, argues Ernest Price

-This year, on October 1, the People’s Republic of China (PRC) will turn 50.
-Mao Zedong’s victory in 1949 came at the end of a 22 year long civil war between the Chinese Communist Party (CCP) and the nationalist Kuomintang (KMT).
+The Chinese Communist Party (CCP) was founded in 1921 amid a wave of workers’ and anti-imperialist struggles.
+Mao Zedong’s victory in 1949 came at the end of a 22 year long civil war between the CCP and the nationalist Kuomintang (KMT).

-The CCP rehhmains in power today—and yet it seems that there is little difference between modern “communist” China and the capitalist west.
+The CCP remains in power today—and yet there is little fundamental difference between modern “communist” China and the capitalist west.

 In order to understand why the CCP of today behaves much like the ruling class of any modern imperial power, we need to understand how and why they came to power.